kridel-lab/Kridel-Lab-Website/Team.md

 **Rajesh Detroja, PhD**

-Rajesh completed his Ph.D. studies at Bar-Ilan University, Israel.
-During his Ph.D., he developed a novel fast, and accurate tool for identifying known human chimeric sequences from high-throughput sequencing data, which was further used to study the expression of recurrent chimeric RNAs in Rheumatoid Arthritis patients.
-This has resulted in the publication of several research articles.
-Rajesh's current research is to study multi-omics profiling of B-Cell lymphoma and circular tumor DNA using Next-Generation Sequencing (NGS) data analysis.
-The ultimate goal is to classify the types of lymphomas for effective diagnosis and therapy towards patient outcomes.
+Rajesh completed his Ph.D. studies at Bar-Ilan University, Israel, where he developed a novel fast, and an accurate tool called ChiTaH to identify known human chimeric sequences from high-throughput sequencing data.
+ChiTaH was later used to study the expression of recurrent chimeric RNAs in Rheumatoid Arthritis patients.
+Rajesh is interested in studying the multi-omics of cancer by applying bioinformatics and machine learning technologies.
+His current research includes the study of multi-omics profiling of B-Cell lymphoma and circular tumor DNA using Next-Generation Sequencing data analysis.
+This will help classify the types of lymphomas for effective diagnosis and treatment.

 Research interests: Cancer Genomics, Transcriptomics, Bioinformatics, Machine Learning, Translational Research